Remember back to when you were a kid, wanting to draw, read a book, when you were playing in your backyard or in the playground at school.

 As when you were a child and you wanted to do something, you didn’t have to think about prioritizing, you just knew that if you wanted to play football, you had to learn to play football or say basketball, any other sport for that matter.
 If you want to read and write then you had to learn to read and write.
 You did whatever you had to, so as to learn these new skills.

 Somehow as you have reached your teenage years, adult years and senior years.
 The further up the adult ladder you go, the less automatic this becomes.
-Forgetting these simple, yet important things about learning new skills, having to consciously think about prioritizing what you want, how you want to be, what you want to do, in order to build the life you want.
+Forgetting these simple, yet important things about learning new skills, having to consciously think about prioritizing what you want, how you want to be, what you want to do, in order to build the life you want, by becoming the person you want to be.
 All of this as a kid came naturally because everything was new, but as you have become older, it just seems a little more difficult.

 A major secret to finding your passion is to “Never Stop Learning” and “Never Put Limits on Yourself” unless it is something that you truly don’t want to do.